 I’ve talked about Rocket Lawyer’s mechanics lien forms in the past, and how bad they are: Wow!
 Rocket Lawyer Mechanics Lien Form Astonishly Poor.
 After that post, David Baga (@David_Baga) contacted me from the company and explained how it would be working on improving them.
 That was almost a year ago.
 They haven’t improved at all.

 A recent decision from the Rhode Island Supreme Court motivated me to revisit the Rocket Lawyer service to see if it got any better.
-I wrote about the RI decision earlier today, GSM Industrial Inc. v.
+In 2012, I wrote about the RI decision in GSM Industrial Inc. v.
 Grinnell Fire Protection Systems Company Inc. The issue in that case regarded the notarial acknowledgment.
 The mechanics lien was signed and notarized in Pennsylvania, but the notarial acknowledgment didn’t comply with Rhode Island’s mechanics lien laws.

 There are probably 100 reasons why it would be a big mistake to rely on Rocket Lawyer’s mechanics lien forms, but one of the most significant reasons is that Rocket Lawyer simply doesn’t understand how mechanic liens are supposed to be signed.

 When completing the “Mechanics Lien Interview” on Rocket Lawyer, you’ll be asked to identify the state and county where the mechanics lien is being signed.
 And then as part of its help center, you can find these general “Signing instructions:”

 Once the Mechanic’s Lien is in its final form, you can print, date and sign the Mechanic’s Lien in front of a notary public.
 In order to record a Mechanic’s Lien the Lienholder or Claimant’s signature must be notarized.